iCost: A Novel Instance-Complexity-Based Cost-Sensitive Learning Framework: Methodology

-This formula allows adjusting the penalty for each class by tuning \(C_1\) and \(C_0\).
-This is the traditional CS approach where different weights are assigned to majority and minority class misclassifications.
+Here, \(C_1\) and \(C_0\) denote the penalties of misclassifying positive and negative classes, respectively.
 Usually, the \(C_0\) value is kept fixed at 1 while the \(C_1\) is assigned a different weight (typically, the IR of the dataset).
-This allows the algorithm to put more emphasis on correctly predicting the minority-class instances.
+This allows the algorithm to put more emphasis on correctly predicting the minority-class (positive) instances.
 Thus, modifying the learning process.

 While this approach certainly improves the model's ability to correctly identify the minority-class instances, this usually comes at the cost of many misclassifications of the majority-class instances as they are assigned a lower weight.
-The trade-off becomes a defining factor here that how many misclassifications of the majority-class instances can be justified in exchange for a few correct predictions of minority-class instances.
-Although in certain applications such as medical diagnosis or fault detection, correctly identifying the positive cases is crucial, however, too many false positives reduce the reliability of the prediction framework.
+The trade-off becomes a defining factor in determining how many misclassifications of the majority-class instances can be justified in exchange for a few correct predictions of minority-class instances.
+Although in certain applications, such as medical diagnosis or fault detection, correctly identifying the positive cases is crucial, too many false positives reduce the reliability of the prediction framework.

-In our proposed methodology, we try to address this critical but often neglected issue through an intuitive hypothesis.
-In the traditional CS framework, an underlying issue is ignored.
-All the instances in the dataset do not have the same difficulty of learning.
-Depending on their location in the feature space, some are easier to classify while others can be difficult.
-Instances that are closely located i.e., share similar feature attributes can be difficult to distinguish from one another.
-Depending on such characteristics, we propose to divide the instances into multiple categories.
-Then each category of samples is weighted differently in accordance with their complexity level.
-Mathematically, it can be represented as follows -